Black Box Meta-Learning Intrinsic Rewards: Implementation Details

 \textbf{Hyperparameter details:} Several of the hyperparameters showed in section \ref{sec:apend_hyp_tables} are standard in deep RL literature.
 This section briefly describes those whose influence may be less clear.

 \begin{itemize}

-\item \textit{total\_timesteps} refers to the total number of steps collected in inner loops.
-The length of lifetimes. \textit{num\_steps} is the batch size used for PPO updates.
-Two updates are done during an inner loop.
+\item \textit{total\_timesteps} refers to the total number of steps collected in inner loops - i.e. the length of lifetimes. \textit{num\_steps} is the batch size used for PPO updates.
+Two updates are executed during an inner loop.

 \item \textit{num\_epsiodes\_of\_validation} and \textit{num\_lifetimes\_for\_validation} control how many of the last lifetimes and episodes whithin them are used to validate performance during training.
 Meta-learning took place until no appreciable performance improvement was observed for at least 200 outer loop updates.